blister-pack/odinproject_javascript_course/README.md

 --15/03/2024
 - Back at it again.
 Trying to focus on getting things in the right place first.
 Then I'll take care of the style.
 Probably works out better that way

+--19/03/2024
+- A little study session.
+Had a career fair today and some administrative trouble with the german overlords.